ManticoreGamesInc/platform-documentation/src/references/audio.md

 - Background Music (BGM)
 - Music Stingers

-**Player Sounds** - Sounds that relate to the player movement, impacts and voices
+**Player Sounds** - Sounds that relate to the player movement, impacts, and voices

 - Body Impacts
 - Clothing and Gear